padas-lab-de/pypadre/doc/source/setup_experiments.rst

         return Pipeline(estimators)

+3. Creating an experiment via the CLI

+pypadre > project create --name PROJECT_NAME

+pypadre > experiment initialize --name EXPERIMENT_NAME
+The above command opens an editor where the user eidt the code for the dataset and experiments similar to that of the decorator example

+pypadre > experiment execute --name EXPERIMENT_NAME (alternatively, the user can use the path to the experiment with --path)

 Hyperparameter Optimization
 ---------------------------
 1. Through parameters passed to the experiment execute function.
 The parameters are passed as a dictionary with the